27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \frac{\partial v_2}{\partial x_3} - \frac{\partial v_3}{\partial x_2} &= \frac{\partial v_2}{\partial x_3} + \frac{\partial v_2}{\partial x_2} - \frac{\partial v_2}{\partial x_2} - \frac{\partial v_3}{\partial x_2} = \left(\frac{\partial}{\partial x_3} + \frac{\partial}{\partial x_2}\right)v_2 - \frac{\partial}{\partial x_2}\left(v_2 + v_3\right)\nonumber\\ &= -\frac{\partial v_2}{\partial x_1} + \frac{\partial v_1}{\partial x_2} = \frac{\partial v_1}{\partial x_2} - \frac{\partial v_2}{\partial x_1}. \end{align} \]

-By cyclically exchanging this equation, one can see that all three summands in brackets in Eq.
-(27.37) are the same.
-Follow from this
+By cyclically permuting this equation, one sees that all three bracketed summands in Eq.
+(27.37) are equal.
+From this follow

 \[ \begin{align} D &= \frac{2}{\sqrt{3}}\left(\frac{\partial v_2}{\partial x_3} - \frac{\partial v_3}{\partial x_2}\right),\\ D &= \frac{2}{\sqrt{3}}\left(\frac{\partial v_3}{\partial x_1} - \frac{\partial v_1}{\partial x_3}\right),\\ D &= \frac{2}{\sqrt{3}}\left(\frac{\partial v_1}{\partial x_2} - \frac{\partial v_2}{\partial x_1}\right). \end{align} \]